mattchannn/config/README.md

 <p>Parcel 2 Bundler Workshop</p>
 </div>

-## What does this repo do in detail?

 ## Prerequisites

 - You should have a fundamental understanding on web bundler like webpack, rollup etc.